Mitch Keller: Major leagues (2019–present)

 In his first seven appearances of the 2022 season, Keller had 6.61 ERA in 32 2/3 innings of work.
 However, after adding a sinker to his mix, Keller would go on to throw for 3.21 ERA and 3.67 FIP across his remaining 126 1/3 innings.
 Keller gave up the 703rd and final home run to Albert Pujols on October 4, 2022.
 In total, Keller pitched to an ERA of 3.91, striking out 138 batters, to go along with a Wins Above Replacement value of 2.1 over 159 innings during the 2022 season.

 On January 13, 2023, Keller agreed to a one-year, $2.4375 million contract with the Pirates, avoiding salary arbitration.
 On March 15, 2023, he was named Pittsburgh's Opening Day starter for the upcoming season.
-On May 9, versus the Colorado Rockies, Keller earned the win by tossing his first MLB complete-game shutout, holding Colorado to four hits while striking out eight and allowing one walk.
+On May 9 against the Colorado Rockies, Keller earned the win by tossing his first MLB complete-game shutout, holding Colorado to four hits while striking out eight and allowing one walk.
 It ended a seven-game losing streak and became the first complete-game shutout thrown by a Pirate since 2018.
-In his next start, Keller notched seven shutout innings and 13 strikeouts versus the Baltimore Orioles.
+In his next start, Keller notched seven shutout innings and 13 strikeouts against the Baltimore Orioles.
 He was named the National League Player of the Week for his performances.

 On July 2, 2023, Keller was named to his first MLB All-Star Game.
 Keller pitched the second inning of the game, giving up one earned run on a solo home run by Tampa Bay Rays infielder Yandy Diaz.
 Keller finished the season with a 13–9 record and 4.21 ERA to go along with a career-high 210 strikeouts.

 On February 22, 2024, Keller signed a five-year, $77 million contract extension with the Pirates.
 The same day, the Pirates announced that Keller would once again be the team's Opening Day starter.

+Keller made 22 starts for Pittsburgh in 2026, compiling a 6–8 record and 5.29 ERA with 89 strikeouts across 115 2/3 innings pitched.
+On August 3, 2026, Keller was placed on the 60–day injured list due to a teres major muscle injury in his right arm, officially ending his season.